oasisprotocol/oasis-core-ledger/docs/usage/setup.md

 LEDGER_SIGNER_PATH="$HOME/oasis_core_ledger_1.0.0_linux_amd64/ledger-signer"
 ```

-## Installing Oasis App on Ledger device
+## Installing Oasis App on Your Ledger Wallet

-The recommended way to install the [Oasis app] on your Ledger device is to
+The recommended way to install the [Oasis app] on your Ledger wallet is to
 install it via [Ledger Live]'s Manager.

 {% hint style="info" %}